-SL/HL Biology, Chemistry and Physics.
-Students may choose one science subject or any combination of two sciences.
-IGCSE Sciences are also excellent preparation for SL Environmental Systems and Societies and SL/HL Sport, Excercise and Health Science.
+Students completing the extended IGCSE content are well prepared for both SL and HL Biology, Chemistry and Physics.
+Students completing the core IGCSE content would be limited to SL.
+IGCSE Sciences are also excellent preparation for SL Environmental Systems & Societies and Sport, Exercise & Health Science at IB.
 To access HL Sport, Exercise & Health Science students ideally have studied IGCSE PE.